 There is no getting around the fact that a speaker needs to have a social level.
 Even though they don’t have to be social all the time, getting stuck between strangers should not necessarily be an awkward position.
 And while some speakers are born with a natural talent to captivate their audience, some are made through practice and determination.

-So, if you don’t fit the bill of a natural speaker and you can use some advice, this is how to look good and feel strong as a speaker.
+So, if you don’t fit the bill of a natural speaker and you can use some advice, this is how to look good and feel strong as a public speaker.

 Do Your Best To Prepare

 Professionals make things look easy, for the most part.
 Actors, construction workers, hairstylists, these are professions that require experience and preparation.
 The job of a speaker is no different.
 It is your job to take center stage and convey a message.
 Whether it’s supposed to be educational, entertaining, or as part of a conference, you have to prepare properly.

 This means go through your material and get comfortable with it.
 Because if you are not sure about remembering all the key elements, it will cause doubt and fear.
 And these are the last emotions you need while standing in front of a bunch of strangers.

 When you look good, you feel good.
 As superficial as it might sound, it’s the truth.
 You smile with confidence if you have healthy teeth while combing your hair helps to put the spring back in your step.
 Thus, if you are going to be a strong and confident speaker, you have to look good.

 This doesn’t mean you have to pull out something extravagant or flashy.
 Instead, provide the image of confidence.
 Show your audience that you respect them by showing up looking decent.
 At the same time, show you have respect for yourself.
 The result?
 The audience will already meet you halfway.